AmaranthosIO/amaranthosio.github.io/content/articles/build-a-datacenter/index.md

 ceph and ipfs are not typed, it's not their responsibility.
 We add our own [type systems](/library/type-system) as well as [ipld](/library/ipld), and [several apis](/library/api) to [Ansible Playbooks](/library/ansible), [NetBox]/library/NetBox, [n8n Automation](/library/n8n), [and more](/tools)

+We use [hyperconvergence](/library/hyperconvergence) internally to provide a hybrid cloud environment and define within it the structure and relationships of all your information.

 ![ceph-arch](ceph-arch.png)

   - IPFS is another CLIENT